Meta-AF: Meta-Learning for Adaptive Filters: Acoustic Echo Cancellation Ablation

 \subsection{Experimental Design}

-We compare our approach to LMS, NLMS, RLS, a Kalman filter~(KF) model~\cite{enzner2006frequency}, and Speex~\cite{valin2007adjusting} for a variety of acoustic echo cancellation scenarios.
-Our scenarios, in increasing difficulty, include single-talk, double-talk, double-talk with a path change, and noisy double-talk with nonlinearities.
+We compare our approach to LMS, RMSProp, NLMS, BD-RLS, a diagonal Kalman filter~(D-KF) model~\cite{enzner2006frequency}, and Speex~\cite{valin2007adjusting} for a variety of acoustic echo cancellation scenarios.
+Our scenarios, in increasing difficulty, include single-talk, double-talk, double-talk with a path change, and noisy double-talk with a path change and non-linearity.
 Single-talk refers to the case where only the far-end input signal $\u$ is active.
 Double-talk refers to the case where both the far-end signal $\u$ and near-end talker signal $\s$ are active at the same time.

 A path change refers to the case where the true system transfer function is abruptly changed (e.g. during a phone call).
 Nonlinearities refer to the case where the true system is not strictly linear (e.g. harmonic loudspeaker distortion).
-We train a new $g_\phi$ for each scene type~(no tuning) and tune all baselines for each scene type.
+We train a single $g_\bphi$ for AEC and then test it for each scene type against all hyperparameter-tuned baselines.

 We measure echo cancellation performance using segmental echo-return loss enhancement~($\operatorname{ERLE}$)~\cite{enzner2014acoustic} and short-time objective intelligibility~($\operatorname{STOI}$)~\cite{taal2011algorithm}.
 Segmental $\operatorname{ERLE}$ is